Setting up and register a company in Mauritius – The ultimate guide 2023

 - Telephone number and email address.

-- Limited by shares: This category of company is set up with a constitution that limits the liability of shareholders to the amount of unpaid shares each shareholder holds;
+Limited by Shares: This category of company boasts a well-designed constitution that limits the liability of shareholders in a smart way.
+Their responsibility is capped at the amount of their unpaid shares, providing both peace of mind and a secure investment environment.

 Other company status include: